OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 $ python sample.04.py
 ```

-Also look at the Jupyter Notebooks.
+Also look at the Jupyter Notebooks in this directory.

 Then, to go to production, we use TensorFlow.js.
 We will convert our model (the `h5` file) with `tensorflowjs_converter`.